J.P. Crawford Preview, Player Props: Mariners vs. Royals

 Royals Pitching Rankings

+- The Royals pitching staff ranks 25th in the league with a collective 8.2 strikeouts per nine innings.

-- The Royals' 5.08 team ERA ranks 28th across all MLB pitching staffs.
+- The Royals have the 28th-ranked team ERA across all MLB pitching staffs (5.10).

+- Royals pitchers combine to allow 162 total home runs at a clip of 1.2 per game (to rank 21st in the league).

-- In his last time out on Saturday against the Chicago Cubs, the right-hander went 3 2/3 innings, allowing four earned runs while surrendering nine hits.
+- In his most recent time out on Sunday, the righty went eight innings against the Chicago Cubs, giving up two earned runs while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.